 the additional 20% within 3 years and all of it within 10 years.”

-SBA real estate loans are not just for small businesses.
+SBA real estate loan options from the Small Business Administration are not just for small businesses.

 Larger loans are usually frequently used by the following types of businesses: